zhishan03/raycasting/README.md

 # raycasting

 A small raycaster engine that simulates 3D environment from 2D map on the top-left corner with player movement.
 Use the arrow keys for player movement.
-Check out my website to see the raycaster in action
+Check out my website to see the raycaster in action!

 Photo 1: